LexiFi/menhir/test/dynamic/README.md

   `ocamlyacc` and by Menhir's code back-end and table back-end.
 (This test always succeeds.)

+* The subdirectory `houblix` contains a parser for a complex ML-like language.
+  The parser is compiled using the code back-end, and its output is compared against a reference.
+Both pretty printed outputs and s-expression outputs are compared.
+The s-expression output offers the advantage of comparing the complete AST, positions included.

 These tests are normally run by typing `make test` in the root directory.

 Because the speed test is time-consuming, as an exception, it is run by typing